blogramadhan/english-chat/DEPLOYMENT.md

-# Deployment Guide - THYNK Platform
+# Deployment Guide - LOOMA Platform

-Complete guide for deploying the THYNK application using Docker on production server.
+Complete guide for deploying the LOOMA application using Docker on production server.

 ## 📋 Prerequisites